 But before even placing your order, you should first know where to put your garden shed.
 Aside from considering the size of your garden, it’s also essential to look at how you intend to use the structure.
 But no matter how you plan to use your garden shed, you should make sure that it’s built on the right spot.

-To help you with that, here are a few tips on finding the best location for your garden shed.
+To help you with that, here are a few tips on finding the best shed location.

 Now this one is probably a no-brainer, but it’s a really important thing to remember.
-Make sure you’re not planning to locate your shed on a raised or uneven surface.
-Since you’ll be needing a concrete base your new garden shed, you need to make sure there are no underground obstructions or tree roots that get in the way.
+Make sure you’re not planning to locate your shed on a raised or on level ground.

 Aside from uneven ground, a wet surface is also a big no-no when finding the right place for your shed as it can cause the timber to rot.
 Ensure that your intended location isn’t at the lowest level and is well-drained.